Domain, domain, domain.

 - .org – used by organizations that are non-profit or charitable;

-- .me – personal sites for portfolios, resumes, etc.
+- .me – choose this one if you are starting a personal blog for portfolios, resumes, etc.

 There are also a number of suffixes now cropping up that speak to additional information about a site – .nyc, .filming, etc.